 Forming and Operating an EB-5 Regional Center: A Guide for Developers and Business Innovators

-Editors: Angelo A. Paparelli and L. Batya Schwartz Ehrens
+Associate Editor: L. Batya Schwartz Ehrens

 Pre-publication orders accepted now

 Angelo Paparelli is a partner of Seyfarth Shaw LLP.
 Practicing bi-coastally from offices in Los Angeles and New York City, he is well known for providing creative solutions to complex and straightforward immigration law problems, especially involving EB-5 Regional Centers, investor visas, mergers and acquisitions, and employer compliance and defense in immigration matters.
 His practice areas include EB-5 and E-2 investor visas; legislative advocacy; U.S. and foreign work visas and permanent residence for executives, managers, scientists, scholars, entrepreneurs, professionals, students and visitors; immigration messaging and speech-writing; corporate policy formulation; and immigration litigation before administrative agencies and the federal courts.
 He is also the Founder and immediate past President of the Alliance of Business Immigration Lawyers, a 40+ law firm global consortium of leading immigration practitioners.
 He is an alumnus of the University of Michigan where he earned his B.A., and of Wayne State University Law School where he earned his J.D.
 Paparelli is admitted to the state bars of California, Michigan and New York.
 He co-edited The Immigration Compliance Book, a comprehensive reference book on worksite enforcement and E-Verify.
 He also co-authors the New York Law Journal's 'Immigration' column, writes an immigration public policy blog on America's dysfunctional immigration laws and procedures (www.nationofimmigrators.com), and is frequently quoted and interviewed on immigration law in leading national media outlets.